imrichie/ux-registration-form/README.md

 ### Technologies Used

-- **React**: Component-based architecture for maintainability and scalability.
+- **React.js**: Component-based architecture for maintainability and scalability.
-- **CSS**: Handled styling, animations, and responsiveness with modern techniques like flexbox and media queries.
+- **CSS3**: Handled styling, animations, and responsiveness with modern techniques like flexbox and media queries.
-- **Modern JavaScript (ES6+)**: Clean, readable code using destructuring, template literals, and other modern syntax.
+- **JavaScript (ES6+)**: Clean, readable code using destructuring, template literals, and other modern syntax.
 - **State Management with Hooks**: Managed form states using `useState` and `useEffect`, to provide seamless interactivity.
 - **Figma**: Wireframed and iterated designs in Figma to ensure a user-first approach.